-To make the find, researchers compared each fish type’s sensitivity to different light wavelengths.
-The marine sticklebacks were found to be more sensitive to ultraviolet and blue light, while those living in freshwater were found to be more so to the wavelengths of light typical for their environments — greens and oranges.
+Comparing marine and freshwater sticklebacks’ light sensitivity revealed that the species react to light wavelengths differently.
+Marine sticklebacks were found to be more sensitive to ultraviolet and blue light.
+In contrast, those living in freshwater were found to be more sensitive to the wavelengths of light typical for their environments — greens and oranges.

-Since some sticklebacks switched to living in freshwater only about 12,000 years ago, about the time the last ice age ended, scientists were able to pinpoint the remarkable pace at which the fish have been able to change their eyes.
+Sticklebacks switched to living in freshwater only about 12,000 years ago, about the time the last ice age ended.
+As a result, scientists were able to pinpoint the remarkable pace at which the fish have been able to change their eyes.
 All they needed to do was alter the expression of one of their genes that handles light sensitivity.